WICG/display-locking/explainers/update-rendering.md

 discussed apply to both._

 ### TL;DR
-The `renderPriority` attribute is an HTML attribute that which informs the User Agent to keep the element's rendering state updated with a specified priority.
+The `renderPriority` attribute is an HTML attribute that informs the User Agent to keep the element's rendering state updated with a specified priority.

 (Note that the `renderPriority` name is a